MicrosoftDocs/VBA-Docs/api/Excel.OLEDBConnection.UseLocalConnection.md

 _expression_ A variable that represents an **[OLEDBConnection](Excel.OLEDBConnection.md)** object.

-## Remarks
+## Example

 This example sets the connection string of the first PivotTable cache to reference an offline cube file.

-## Example

 ```vb
 With ActiveWorkbook.PivotCaches(1)